gia-bartlett/gia-bartlett/README.md

 - :sunrise_over_mountains: Hobbies:
 Anything that gets me outdoors!
 I love climbing and hiking with my dog, Hector!
 I spend a lot of time underground exploring caves all over the world.
+I love reading and baking when I am at home.
+I am always looking to add to my collection of houseplants :hibiscus: